 What happens in months 1-3?

-While your brand new campaign is live and running over the first 3 months, we do a LOT of work with a heavy focus on the following:
+While your brand new campaign is live and running over the first 3 months, we do a LOT of work within the Google Ads interface, with a heavy focus on the following:

-- Adjusting bid strategy based on goals and initial performance
+- Conducting new strategies based on goals and initial performance

-Sometimes this also means taking a hard and honest look at the website, the sales funnel and the business process itself.
-Like any inbound marketing, clicks and traffic are great, but they’re not the end game: if you’re not closing leads, then the system isn’t working.
+At Intuitive, we focus on the numbers that are important to YOU, like conversions and actual ROI.
+It goes beyond 3+ months of PPC optimizations: analyzing conversion rate optimization on your website and landing pages to identify drop-offs in user flow or snags in your onsite purchase funnel.
+Sometimes, this also means we take a hard and honest look at your website, sales funnel, and business process together.
+Like any inbound marketing, lots of clicks and high traffic volumes are great, but they’re not the end game.
+If you’re not closing leads, then the system isn’t working.

 If you’re interested in learning more about how we do PPC please reach out!
 We love to talk about this stuff.